Serum Infusions vs. Peels in Fort Lauderdale, Florida

 Most clients worry about discomfort more than cost.
 That is fair.
 The feeling is different.

 Before the table, here is the quick version.
-Infusions feel cool and soothing.
-Peels can sting for a few minutes, then settle.
-Skin Ritualist can use comfort steps and pacing so you do not feel pushed.
+Infusions usually feel cool and comfortable.
+Peels may sting briefly, then settle.
+Susie can adjust the pace based on your comfort level.

 Use this table to compare.